iontorrent/sdk-docs/source/plugin/reference.rst

 The plugin framework creates this file and directs the Grid Engine to execute this as the entry point for the plugin execution.
 The file handles the following:

 * Updating the status in the database to be reflected in the run results page
-* Setting up environmental variables (These are used in legacy plugins)
+* Setting up environmental variables (these are used in legacy plugins)
 * Setting the umask to 0000
 * Preventing core files from being written from core dumps
 * Implementing the use of the output.json to create output (currently incomplete)